mdx-workshop/mdx-submissions21/paper.md

 at all on convolutional layers, like Dual-Path RNN [@dual_path].

-Theoretically, there should be no difference between spectrogram and waveform model, in particular when considering CaC (complex as channels), which is only a linear change of base for the input and output space.
+Theoretically, there should be no difference between spectrogram and waveform models, in particular when considering CaC (complex as channels), which is only a linear change of base for the input and output space.
 However, this would only hold true in the limit of having an infinite amount of training data.
-With a constraint dataset, such as the 100 songs of MusDB, inductive bias can play an important role.
+With a constrained dataset, such as the 100 songs of MusDB, inductive bias can play an important role.
-In particular, spetrogram methods varies by more than their input and output space.
+In particular, spectrogram methods varies by more than their input and output space.
-For instance, with a notion of frequency, it is possible to apply convolution along frequencies, while waveform methods must use layers that are fully connected with respect to its channels.
+For instance, with a notion of frequency, it is possible to apply convolutions along frequencies, while waveform methods must use layers that are fully connected with respect to their channels.
-The final loss being still far from zero, there will also be artifacts in the separated audio.
+The final test loss being far from zero, there will also be artifacts in the separated audio.
-Different representations will lead to different artifacts, some being more noticeable for the drums and bass (phase inconsitency for spectrogram methods will make the attack sound hollow), while others are more noticeable for the vocals (vocals separated by Demucs suffer from crunchy static noise)
+Different representations will lead to different artifacts, some being more noticeable for the drums and bass (phase inconsitency for spectrogram methods will make the attack sounds hollow), while others are more noticeable for the vocals (vocals separated by Demucs suffer from crunchy static noise)

 In this work, we extend the Demucs architecture to perform hybrid waveform/spectrogram